How to Lay Flagstone

 4. Leveling Sand: There are specialized sand and rock products that can assist you in leveling your base layer.
 This will be important for having an even patio to walk on.

-5. Puzzle Assembly: Now that you have your flagstone base, time to let loose and design your patio!
-Piece together all the flagstones and find the fit that’s right for your yard.
+5. Puzzle Assembly: Now that you have your flagstone base, time to let loose and design your patio contractors. your next yard project with us.